ideas-labo/DaL/README.md

 # Predicting Software Performance with Divide-and-Learn
 > Predicting the performance of highly configurable software systems is the foundation for performance testing and quality assurance.
 To that end, recent work has been relying on machine/deep learning to model software performance.
 However, a **crucial yet unaddressed challenge** is how to cater for the **sparsity** inherited from the configuration landscape: the influence of configuration options (features) and the distribution of data samples are highly sparse.
 >
-> In this paper, we propose an approach based on the concept of 'divide-and-learn', dubbed *DaL*.
-The basic idea is that, to handle **sample sparsity**, we divide the samples from the configuration landscape into **distant divisions**, for each of which we build a **regularized Deep Neural Network** as the local model to deal with the **feature sparsity**.
+> In this paper, we propose an approach based on the concept of **'divide-and-learn'**, dubbed *DaL*.
+The basic idea is that, to handle sample sparsity, we divide the samples from the configuration landscape into **distant divisions**, for each of which we build a **regularized Deep Neural Network** as the local model to deal with the feature sparsity.
 A newly given configuration would then be assigned to the right model of division for the final prediction.
 >
 > Experiment results from eight real-world systems and five sets of training data reveal that, compared with the state-of-the-art approaches, *DaL* performs **no worse than the best counterpart on 33 out of 40 cases** (within which 26 cases are significantly better) with up to **1.94×** improvement on accuracy; requires fewer samples to reach the same/better accuracy; and producing acceptable training overhead.
-Practically, *DaL* also considerably improves different global models when using them as the underlying local models, which further strengthens its **flexibility**.
+Practically, *DaL* also considerably improves different global models when using them as the underlying local models, which further strengthens its flexibility.
 >
 This repository contains the **key codes**, **full data used**, **raw experiment results** and **the supplementary tables** for the paper.